Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 pred.clas <- predict(m2.s1, cbind(meuse.grid@data, grid.dist0@data), type="se")
 ```

-in principle, the two options to predicting distribution of binomial variable are mathematically equivalent and should lead to same predictions (also shown in the map below).
-In practice there can be some smaller differences in numbers due to rounding effect or random start effects.
+in principle, the two options to predicting the distribution of the binomial variable are mathematically equivalent and should lead to the same predictions (also shown in the map below).
+In practice, there can be some small differences in numbers, due to rounding effect or random start effects.

 <div class="figure" style="text-align: center">
 <img src="figures/Fig_comparison_uncertainty_Binomial_variables_meuse.png" alt="Comparison of predictions for soil class “1” produced using (left) regression and prediction of the median value, (middle) regression and prediction of response value, and (right) classification with probabilities." width="90%" />
 <p class="caption">(\#fig:comparison-uncertainty-Binomial)Comparison of predictions for soil class “1” produced using (left) regression and prediction of the median value, (middle) regression and prediction of response value, and (right) classification with probabilities.</p>
 </div>

-This shows that predicting binomial variables using RFsp can be implemented both as a classification and regression problems and both are possible via the ranger package and should lead to same results.
+This shows that predicting binomial variables using RFsp can be implemented both as a classification and a regression problem and both are possible to implement using the ranger package and both should lead to the same results.

 ### Spatial prediction of soil types

-Spatial prediction of categorical variable using ranger belongs to classification problems.
-The target variable contains multiple states (3 in this case), but the model follows still the same formulation:
+Spatial prediction of a categorical variable using ranger is a form of classification problem.
+The target variable contains multiple states (3 in this case), but the model still follows the same formulation:

 ```r